 - Compulsive hyperphagia (food cravings)

-The symptoms during the episode may last for a few days but can continue for several months in some cases, inhibiting normal daily activities.
-They then resolve spontaneously for a period of time until another episode begins suddenly some time later.
+Symptoms during an episode may last for a few days but can continue for several months in some cases, inhibiting normal daily activities.
+These symptoms will eventually resolve spontaneously for a period of time until another episode begins suddenly sometime later.

 The diagnosis of Kleine-Levin syndrome is usually delayed for several years after the presentation of the first episode, as initially the symptoms are attributed to other sleeping disorders.
-It is the characteristic pattern of Kleine-Levin syndrome, which occurs in distinct periodic episodes, that sets the condition apart from other sleeping disorders.
+There is a characteristic pattern in Kleine-Levin syndrome, which occurs in distinct periodic episodes, that sets the condition apart from other sleeping disorders.

-The diagnostic criteria of Kleine-Levin syndrome are recurrent episodes of severe hypersomnia (2-31 days), interspersed with long periods of regular sleep habits, cognition mood and behavior.
-During episodes, they will also exhibit at least one of:
+The diagnostic criteria of Kleine-Levin syndrome are recurrent episodes of severe hypersomnia (2-31 days), interspersed with long periods of regular sleep habits, cognition mood, and behavior.
+During episodes, affected individuals will also exhibit at least one of the following symptoms:

 - Cognitive abnormalities (e.g. confusion or hallucinations)